matejsoroka/pig_latin_translator/README.md

 [More about Pig Latin](https://en.wikipedia.org/wiki/Pig_Latin?oldformat=true).

 ## How to run
 Clone project and install back-end depencencies via `composer` in root directory and front-end dependencies in www/ directory via `npm`.
-Configure your server root directory into www/
+Configure your server root directory into www/.
+Also create file `/app/config/config.local.neon` from template file `/app/config/config.local.neon.template`